A Practical Reference to Religious Diversity for Operational Police and Emergency Services: History

 The National Police Ethnic Advisory Bureau conducted a nationwide survey in Australia and identified questions operational police had regarding religious determined behaviors and their impact on policing (see 1st ed. forward) in 1999.
 The first edition covered Buddhist, Hindu, Islamic, Jewish and Sikh faiths with participation of representatives of the various religions.
 Religion Statistics for National totals and by State and Territories from census 1996 were also included.
 It was sponsored by a collection of multicultural organizations from across Australia.
 It offered a two-page summary of the religion, issues on death, gender roles, sensitivity issues (gestures or interactions that cause offence), how to allow the taking of an oath, possible conflicts with religious calendars or events, and dealing with proper behavior at temples and members of its staff.
 The second edition added Christian, Australian Aboriginal and Torres Strait Islander religions, as well as the Baháʼí Faith, to the list of religions, while also including data from the 2001 census when published in 2002.
 A third edition was planned for publication in 2006-07 but was still in development in 2009.
-However, in 2005 a publication along the same lines was produced by the Mäori Pacific Ethnic Services, Office of the Commissioner, for New Zealand Police covering Māori religion, Buddhism, Christianity, Hinduism, Islam, Judiams, and Sikhism.
-It acknowledged the Australian publication's producers for "…a number of photographs and text on which to base the New Zealand version…".
+However, in 2005 a publication along the same lines was produced by the Mäori Pacific Ethnic Services, Office of the Commissioner, for New Zealand Police covering Māori religion, Buddhism, Christianity, Hinduism, Islam, Judaism, and Sikhism.
+It acknowledged the Australian publication's producers for "...a number of photographs and text on which to base the New Zealand version...".
 Another edition of the New Zealand document appears to have been published in 2009.
 The New Zealand edition also had appendices outlining: information from the United Nations Office of the High Commissioner for Human Rights, Treaty of Waitangi and religious freedom, religious affiliations government statistics in New Zealand, and artworks at the Royal New Zealand Police College.